DS2L/BlockchainLabs/labs/B1/README.md

 |  5  | 40 | Required | Bonus |
 |  6  | 20 | Required | Bonus |

-For your interest, we also provide a challenge exercise 7 on this [[page](refund.md)].
-Exercise 7 will not be graded and we will not provide solutions as it can be open-ended.

 Exercise 1.
 Execute ERC20 token transfer
 ---